khand420/khand420/README.md

 🌱 I’m currently learning Android Development with flutter and Web Development with Python-Django

-💬 Ask me about HTML,CSS,JavaScript and Python
+💬 Ask me about HTML,CSS,JavaScript, and Python

 📫 How to reach me Email